 All of these projects can be found in our HotelMarketData.com database.

 2019 will be a good year for those who understand and respond to the construction trends shaping the medical, multifamily and hospitality sectors.

 We’re seeing tastes shift and for those who are nimble enough to capitalize on these trends, the immediate future seems rosy.

 But it can be hard to stay on top of trends and new projects while still doing the hard work of closing the deal.

 In an effort to counter this challenge, many sales and marketing teams are now outsourcing the hard work of market research to BuildCentral.

 With BuildCentral’s suite of construction project databases you can expect to shave hundreds of hours off of your time spent on prospecting and market research.

-We track and compile hundreds of thousands of the projects, contacts and companies that will give you a leg up on the competition and access to projects you may not have known about otherwise.
+We track and compile hundreds of thousands of the projects, contacts and companies that you may not have known about otherwise.

 Get up to 5 projects a day for 7 days when you sign up for a free trial.

 Or, give us a call at 866-316-5300 for a free strategy session.